enzonjagi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner changes file ownership to betty
 4-empty creates an empty file called hello
-5-execute changes the mode of the file "hello" to executable
+5-execute changes the mode of the file "hello" to executable 6-multiple_permissions adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.